I’ve served this Blueberry Arugula Salad with Honey-Lemon Dressing several times lately and everyone seems to love it. I have a feeling you will too!

 - ½ cup sweet almonds

 - For the almonds, preheat oven to 350˚F.

 - Place honey, butter, olive oil and almonds in a medium size oven-safe pan.
 Stir to combine and spread to an even layer.

 - Bake for 8 minutes or until light golden brown, stirring after the first five minutes.

 - Turn almonds out onto a sheet of parchment paper and spread out with a spatula.
 Cool completely, then store in a airtight container.
-(Since I'm heating up my oven, I usually make a double or triple batch of these almonds so I can use them on other salads or for snacking.)

 - For the dressing, combine lemon juice garlic and salt in a small bowl.
 Let sit for about 5 minutes.
 The lemon juice will soften and mellow the garlic, so be sure to let it sit for this short period.

 - Add the honey and stir well.
 Add the olive oil in a slow drizzle, stirring continuously with a small whisk or fork.
 Taste and if it's too tart add a bit more honey and olive oil.
 If it's too bland, add a bit more lemon juice.
 Add freshly ground black pepper, to taste.

 - For the salad, place arugula in a salad bowl.
 Add 2 tablespoons of the dressing and toss to coat the leaves.

 - Scatter the blueberries, goat cheese and almonds over the top.
 Serve immediately.
 Pass the extra dressing at the table